Bangs sisters: Spirit portraits fraud

 Wilmar (William Marriott) had read about the marvelous paintings produced during seances by a pair of Chicago psychics, the Bangs sisters.
 He wrote David P. Abbott, an amateur magician and investigator of alleged psychic phenomena, who lived in Omaha, Nebraska, asking if by chance he had solved the mystery.
 Abbott replied that not only had he duplicated the marvel, he also had added several touches to make the feat effective onstage.
 Abbott described the routine in detail.

 In 1913, David P. Abbott published a booklet on the subject The Spirit Portrait Mystery, Its Final Solution, revealing fraudulent methods of producing the portraits.

+Deaths

+The sisters gradually faded out of the news, except when used as an example of fraudulent mediums.
+Mary “May” Bangs died in 1917 and Elizabeth “Lizzie” Bangs in 1920.
+They are buried near their parents and each other in Forest Home Cemetery.
+Lizzie is buried under the name of Elizabeth S. Paul and May’s headstone reads May E. Charter, (Charter being the name of the last of her three husbands.)